Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 Traeger, of course, recommends that you only use Traeger brand pellets, but some people use cheaper high-quality pellets anyway.

 Traeger pellets are widely available in the stores near me, so I haven’t found a reason to deviate.
 What I can tell you is this: don’t worry about which flavor or variety of Traeger pellets you get.
-I’m sure some experts can boost their results by using the optimal hardwood on a Traeger, but I have not been able to tell much of a difference between the different pellet blends.
+I’m sure some experts can boost their results by using the optimal hardwood on a Traeger based on the meat, but I have not been able to tell much of a difference between the different pellet blends.
 Experts might be able to notice that a rib is 5% better, but once I’m eating a great rib, I’m focused on enjoying the moment, not wondering if cherry or pecan would have been better.

-I’m pretty much down to only bothering to run the Traeger Signature Blend pellets.
+I now almost always just use the Traeger Signature Blend pellets.
 The hickory-maple-cherry blend works well with everything I’ve cooked so far and it simplifies everything.
 But that’s just me.

-This photo shows a near empty bag of Traeger Signature Blend hardwood pellets.
+Nearly empty bag of Traeger Signature Blend hardwood pellets.

 I’ve had consistently great results with the Traeger Signature Blend hardwood pellets.